MTS (telecommunications): MTS Turkmenistan

+On 25 July 2012, MTS signed an agreement with the Turkmentelecom enterprise of the Ministry of Communications of Turkmenistan, which says that MTS Turkmenistan will, every month, pay to Turkmentelecom 30% of its net profit derived from operations in Turkmenistan.
+This agreement is for a term of five years and may be extended for an additional five years, subject to certain conditions.
+The company has also been granted GSM and 3G licenses for a three-year term.

+MTS Turkmenistan in September 2017 faced the potential termination of its permit to use the dedicated radio frequency spectrum and other required resources.
+The provision of communication services to subscribers in Turkmenistan was suspended due to a network shutdown and the absence of a successor.
+As of 2016, MTS-Turkmenistan had reached its peak with 1.7 million subscribers.

 MTS India

-In 2008, Sistema formed 74:26 joint venture with India's Shyam Group to form Sistema Shyam Teleservices (SSTL), and acquired a pan-India licence to provide CDMA services in the country.
-In March 2009, SSTL launched the MTS India brand in the state of Tamil Nadu, followed by neighbouring states Kerala and West Bengal in April and May respectively.
+In 2008, Sistema formed a 74:26 joint venture with India's Shyam Group to form Sistema Shyam Teleservices (SSTL), and acquired a pan-India licence to provide CDMA services in the country.
+In March 2009, SSTL launched the MTS India brand in the state of Tamil Nadu, followed by neighbouring states Kerala and West Bengal in April and May, respectively.
 Following the cancellation of its licences by the Supreme Court of India, MTS is present in 9 circles out of 22 telecom circles of India.
-Media reports suggest that the Russian government was planning to buy a 20% stake in SSTL for about $700000 million.

 MTS India was acquired by Reliance Communications (RCom) on 14 January 2016 in an all-stock deal, in which SSTL received a 10% share in RCom.
 SSTL was merged into RCom on 31 October 2017.

 MTS Ukraine

-On 31 October 2008, Vodafone announced a partnership deal with MTS, whereby Vodafone services will be available to MTS subscribers and both companies have noted the potential for more efficient purchasing, starting with operations in Ukraine.
+On 31 October 2008, Vodafone announced a partnership deal with MTS, whereby Vodafone services will be available to MTS subscribers, and both companies have noted the potential for more efficient purchasing, starting with operations in Ukraine.

-In October 2015 Mobile TeleSystems and Vodafone expanded their strategic partnership; this resulted in the rebranding of MTS Ukraine to Vodafone Ukraine.
+In October 2015, Mobile TeleSystems and Vodafone expanded their strategic partnership; this resulted in the rebranding of MTS Ukraine to Vodafone Ukraine.
 MTS sold its Ukraine operations in 2019.

+MTS Armenia

+In Armenia, services under the MTS brand were provided by K-Telecom CJSC, under the brand names VivaCell-MTS (from 2007 to 2019) and Viva-MTS (from 2019 to 2024), 80% of which were owned by Mobile TeleSystems.
+The number of subscribers of VivaCell-MTS in Armenia by 31 March 2011, was 2.55 million.
+By May 2011, VivaCell-MTS occupied more than 60% of the mobile market in Armenia, and by December 2017, VivaCell-MTS had 2.1 million subscribers.

+In January 2024, it was announced that MTS had sold its Armenian unit to Fedilco Group, selling 100% of its shares.